Transfer Acorns to Charles Schwab

 Irvine, CA 92617

-After receiving the paperwork, Acorns will email you for confirmation.
-If you don’t respond, the transfer will be canceled.
+After Acorns receives the paperwork, it will email you for confirmation.
+If you do not reply, the transfer will be canceled.

-Only whole shares can be moved out of Acorns.
-Any fractional shares will be converted to cash and moved to a linked bank account.
+Only whole shares can move out of Acorns.
+Fractional shares are sold for cash, and that cash will go to your linked bank account.

 Free Charles Schwab Account